 3.2 Nominations & Remuneration Committee

-The Nominations & Remuneration Committee assists and advises the Board on matters relating to the appointment and remuneration of the directors, Managing Director and other senior executives and employees of the group.
+The Nominations and Remuneration Committee helps and advises the Board on matters relating to the appointment and remuneration of the directors, Managing Director and other senior executives and employees of the group.

 An important function of the Committee is to establish performance criteria for the Managing Director.
-The Nominations & Remuneration Committee will formally conduct a performance review of the Managing Director at least annually and will advise the Board of its recommendations.
-The Managing Director does not participate in these deliberations.
-Click here to download a copy of the Nominations & Remuneration Committee Charter.
+The Nominations and Remuneration Committee formally reviews the performance of the Managing Director at least annually.
+The Committee advises the Board of its recommendations.
+The Managing Director does not participate in these reviews.

 4. Continuous Disclosure

-The Company is a disclosing entity under the Corporations Act 2001 and is subject to the continuous disclosure requirements under the ASX Listing Rules.
-The Board is committed to keeping all stakeholders informed in a timely manner of all material developments in addition to the statutory disclosures included in the Annual and Half Yearly Reports.
-The Company has a formal Continuous Disclosure Policy which is available on the Company’s website.
-Click here to download a copy.
+The Company is a disclosing entity under the Corporations Act 2001.
+It is subject to the continuous disclosure requirements under the ASX Listing Rules.
+The Board is committed to informing stakeholders in a timely manner of all material developments and to the statutory disclosures included in the Annual and Half-Yearly Reports.

-The Company Secretary is the person responsible for communicating with the ASX.
-This role includes responsibility for ensuring compliance with the continuous disclosure requirement of the ASX Listing Rules and overseeing and co-ordinating information disclosed to the ASX, market participants and the public.
-All Company announcements, briefings, presentations and reports are posted on the Company’s website after release to the ASX.
+The Company Secretary is responsible for communicating with the ASX.
+This role includes responsibility for ensuring compliance with the continuous disclosure requirement of the ASX Listing Rules and overseeing and coordinating information disclosed to the ASX, market participants and the public.
+All Company announcements, briefings, presentations, and reports are posted on the Company’s website after release to the ASX.

-The Company also has formal Share Trading Guidelines which outline the prohibition against insider trading and specifies the “windows” during which directors, executives and employees can deal in Bisalloy’s securities.
-Click here to download a copy of the Share Trading Policy.
+The Company also has formal Share Trading Guidelines that outline the prohibition against insider trading.
+It also specifies the ‘windows’ during which directors, executives and employees can deal in Bisalloy’s securities.

 5. Risk Management

-The Board, through the Audit & Risk Committee, is responsible for ensuring there are adequate polices, procedures and control systems in relation to risk management and compliance.
-The Company has developed a Risk Management Manual which is updated annually.
-The manual deals with the significant controllable business risks which are faced by the Bisalloy group.
-It identifies the potential harm each risk may cause and establishes ways to manage and mitigate the risks in order to reduce the likelihood of them causing harm and reduce the effects of any harm which may arise.
-Detailed control procedures cover areas such as trading, financial and legal risks as well as the risk of serious workplace injury, fraud and functional breakdowns.
+The Board, through the Audit and Risk Committee, is responsible for ensuring there are adequate risk management and compliance policies, procedures, and control systems.
+The Company developed a Risk Management Manual, which is updated annually.
+The manual deals with the significant controllable business risks faced by the Bisalloy group.
+It identifies the potential harm each risk may cause.
+It establishes ways to manage and mitigate the risks to reduce the likelihood of them causing harm and reduce the effects of any harm that may arise.
+Detailed control procedures cover areas such as trading, financial and legal risks and the risk of serious workplace injury, fraud, and functional breakdowns.